-Fig. 1.
-Waveform across the right-branch cable input for the configuration shown in Fig. 2 for a 15 kV overhead line to cable connection at a riser pole.
-The lightning current was 40 kA with a risetime of $0.2 \,\mu$ s.
+Figure 1.
+Waveform across the right-branch cable input for the configuration shown in Figure 2 for a 15 kV overhead line to cable connection at a riser pole.
+The lightning current was 40 kA with a risetime of $0.2 \ \mu s$.
 The arresters are gapless.
-Data are shown for 0 m and 3 m arrester lead lengths.
+Data are shown for 0 and 3 m arrester lead lengths.

-distribution circuit may see transient waveforms in the range of 25 pu (relative to peak ac line-to-ground voltage) with risetimes in the range of 100 ns.
-In the absence of high frequency cable attenuation, these short risetime, large amplitude transients can cause a large voltage across the first few turns of a transformer winding, leading to turn-to-turn failure.
-High frequency cable attenuation can reduce the dV/dt of lightning and switching induced transients as a function of distance propagated down the cable, extending the transient risetime by absorbing high frequency energy, thereby reducing the turn-to-turn voltage at the top of the transformer windings connected along the cable.
-In the present work, we have modeled the distribution circuits shown in Figs. 2 and 3 which were provided by a local utility, and we have computed the voltage across transformers and the transient voltage across the top 10% of the transformer windings.
-The effects of ZnO arrester lead length, lightning current rising time, the type of cable (TR-XLPE or EPR cable), and the length of cable were evaluated using the ATP-EMTP program.
+As seen in Figures 2-4, high frequency cable attenuation can reduce the amplitude, but more importantly, the rate of rise (dV/dt) of lightning and switching induced transients as a function of distance propagated down the cable, extending the transient risetime by absorbing high frequency energy, thereby reducing the turn-to-turn voltage at the top of the transformer windings connected along the cable.
+EPR cable, which has much greater high frequency attenuation than XLPE, is more effective in protecting cable-connected transformers from the effects of lighting surges.
+In the present work, we have modeled the distribution circuits shown in Figure 5 which were provided by a local utility, and we have computed the voltage across transformers and the transient voltage across the top 10% of the transformer windings.
+The effects of ZnO arrester lead length, lightning current rising time, the type of cable (TR-XLPE or EPR cable) and the length of cable were evaluated using the ATP-EMTP program.
+The distribution transformers were modeled as shown in Figure 6.